tomossmith/MS3-Foodie/README.md

     To test my site's compatibility, I found a website called [Browserling](https://www.browserling.com/)

     Using this tool I was able to test a range of browsers, some of which I wouldn't otherwise have access to.
-    Unfortunatley the site has a limited free version, and an upgrade to a premium plan would be required to access every device they offer, however i'm confident that the site is very compatible on the most popular browsers.
+    Unfortunately the site has a limited free version, and an upgrade to a premium plan would be required to access every device they offer, however I'm confident that the site is very compatible on the most popular browsers.

     <img src="readme-images/browser_chrome.png" alt="chrome browser test" width="40%">
     <img src="readme-images/browser_firefox.png" alt="firefox browser test" width="40%">